lindenb/jvarkit/docs/SamJdk.md

 ## Motivation

-Filters a BAM using a java expression compiled in memory.
+Filters a BAM using a java expression compiled at runtime.

 ## About the script